-As far as international relations are concerned, the holding companies have the right to claim back foreign withholding taxes on the basis of double taxation avoidance treaties, to limit double taxation on interest and dividends, and on other revenues where they are listed as profits.
+Holding companies are entitled to claiming refunds on foreign withholding taxes paid out on the basis of double taxation avoidance treaties.
+This right was established in an effort to limit double taxation on interest and dividends, and on other revenues where they are listed as profits.

 Taxation of Swiss holding companies in Zug

-The canton of Zug offers good government support and good administrative infrastructures.
-Many famous companies have their head office in Zug, as they prefer this Swiss canton because of the low tax rate and the favorable business climate.
+The canton of Zug offers businesses commendable government support and good administrative infrastructures.
+A number of major companies have chosen Zug as the location for their head office.
+The canton of Zug is popular amongst businesses because of it’s low tax rate and the advantageous business environment.

-Zug is one of the preferred business locations in Switzerland for various types of companies, including for holding companies.
-Zug is one of the Swiss cantons that provide some of the best tax regimes for the registration of a holding company.
-As a matter of fact, 1 in 4 holding companies from Switzerland is registered in Zug.
-The tax regime for holding companies presents certain specific advantages in this location as follows:
+Zug happens to be one of the preferred business locations in Switzerland for holding companies with an advantageous tax regime for the registration of a holding company.
+It is because of that statistics indicate that every 1 in 4 Swiss holding companies is registered in Zug.
+The tax regime for holding companies provides for some particular advantages as follows:

 Tax exemptions on the Swiss cantonal tax